Commodity Trading vs Options Trading

 Risk Disclaimer

-Kanak Capital Markets Global Ltd. a Global Business Company incorporated under the laws of Mauritius, authorized & regulated by the Financial Services Commission (FSC) Mauritius as an Investment Dealer (Full-Service Dealer, excluding Underwriting) (License Number: GB24203407).
+Kanak Capital Markets Global Ltd. is a Global Business Company incorporated under the laws of Mauritius, authorized and regulated by the Financial Services Commission (FSC) Mauritius as an Investment Dealer (Full-Service Dealer, excluding Underwriting) (License Number: GB24203407).

-Kanak Capital Markets LLC an International Business Company incorporated under the laws of Comoros, authorized & regulated by the Mwali International Services Authority (M.I.S.A) Comoros Union as an International Brokerage & Clearing House (License Number: T2022152).
+Kanak Capital Markets LLC, an International Business Company incorporated under the laws of Comoros, is authorized and regulated by the Mwali International Services Authority (M.I.S.A) of Comoros Union as an International Brokerage & Clearing House (License Number: T2022152).

+Restricted Regions: Please note that our products and services are NOT available to citizens and residents of embargoed or sanctioned countries.
+More specifically, the United States, Cuba, Iraq, Myanmar, North Korea, Sudan, and any OFAC-sanctioned or FATF blacklisted countries.
 Information on this site is not intended for distribution to, or usage by, any person in any country or jurisdiction where such distribution or use would be contrary to local law or regulation.

 © 2025 Kanak Capital Markets.
 All Rights Reserved